ramofabian/aws-bootcamp-cruddur-2023/journal/week6.md

 #### Implement AWS service policy
 AIM roles are needed for Fargate task definition, we need to do:
-- create a new `role` in AIM service called `CruddurServiceExecutionRole` with the json configuration in this file :point_right: [aws/policies/service-assume-role-execution-policy.json](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/aws/policies/service-assume-role-execution-policy.json)
+- Create a new `role` in AIM service called `CruddurServiceExecutionRole` with the json configuration in this file :point_right: [aws/policies/service-assume-role-execution-policy.json](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/aws/policies/service-assume-role-execution-policy.json)
-- create a new `policy` in AIM service called `CruddurServiceExecutionPolicy` with the json configuration and this policy is assigned to the role previously created. :point_right: [aws/policies/service-execution-policy.json](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/aws/policies/service-execution-policy.json)
+- Create a new `policy` in AIM service called `CruddurServiceExecutionPolicy` with the json configuration and this policy is assigned to the role previously created. :point_right: [aws/policies/service-execution-policy.json](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/aws/policies/service-execution-policy.json)

 The execution was done with AWS CLI with the command below: